 Although my homestay in Rome had been a bit on the autistic side, I gave it another try.
 I chose to be hosted by a Turkish family.
 Since by then I had only spoken Turkish to a computer, I badly needed a challenge to extended conversations.

 I ended up at a tiny lady’s big flat.
 She shared it with her son who seemed to be in his early thirties.
 Single woman, adult child – Rome all over again.

 It’s not me repeating myself, life doesn’t surprise me enough.

 First school day, first breakfast.
 “Yemek hazır!”
 I heard the tiny host mother calling from the kitchen next to my room.
 I was happy to understand right away the meaning: food is ready.
 What a head start, this stay promised to be a great linguistic success.

-When I got to the kitchen, there was a lovely omelet, there was a small basket with bread, tomato, and cucumber slices on a saucer and one of these oriental glasses of tea.
+When I got to the kitchen, there was a lovely omelet, there was a small basket with bread, tomato, and cucumber slices on a saucer, and one of these oriental glasses of tea.
 But there were no people.

 “You’re not eating?”, I scraped up my Turkish vocabulary.
 From her answer, I understood that her son was still sleeping.

-And with that, she went to the adjacent balcony, closed the glass door and lightened a cigarette.
+And with that, she went to the adjacent balcony, closed the glass door, and lightened a cigarette.

 I was hungry, school was waiting, I dug in.
 In front of me was a TV set blearing on a shelf behind the kitchen table.
-A young man, surprisingly hyper for this time of the day, informed the viewers about all sort of mostly very disturbing incidents.
+A young man, surprisingly hyper for this time of the day, informed the viewers about all sorts of mostly very disturbing incidents.

 Life Out There